Copy

 Input

 Number of iteration repeats.
-The Vector Unit reads 256 bytes of contiguous data for computation each time.
-To read the complete data for processing, the unit needs to read the input data in multiple repeats. repeatTime indicates the number of repeats.
+The vector compute unit reads 256 bytes of contiguous data for computation each time.
+To process the input data, the data needs to be read and computed over multiple repeats. repeatTime indicates the number of repeats.

 For details about this parameter, see High-dimensional Sharding APIs.